FusionCache/docs/docs/design.md

 There are three interfaces: one REST and two WebSockets:

 - REST: for typical query payloads
-- WebSocket Normal: for typical query payloads
+- WebSocket Standard: for typical query payloads
 - WebSocket Bulk: for larger payloads, intended for `STORE` with many objects

 Each query has a dedicated buffer.
 The query is parsed as JSON and then as FQL.
 If these are successful then the query is passed to the query engine.
 This is an asychronous operation so the network interface thread can continue to serve requests/responses for any client.